ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 ## Encryption settings and password
 {: #ODBEncrypt}

 Encryption settings specify the encryption type for backup data at rest on the vault.
-AES 256 bit encryption is the default encryption type available for new backup jobs.
+AES 256-bit encryption is the default encryption type available for new backup jobs.
 When you create a backup job, you must enter a password for the encrypted data.
 The password is case-sensitive.
 To recover the data, you must provide the encryption password that was entered when the files were backed up.
 You can also enter a password hint.
 When you want to restore data, you can view the password hint to remind you of the encryption password for this job.

 If you forget the encryption password, you lose access to the data.
 You cannot retrieve the password from the system.